kokkos/kokkos-core-wiki/docs/source/keywords.rst

 ``Kokkos_ENABLE_CUDA_LAMBDA`` default value is ``OFF`` until 3.7 and ``ON`` since 4.0

 ``Kokkos_ENABLE_IMPL_CUDA_MALLOC_ASYNC`` default value is ``OFF`` until 4.2, and ``ON`` until 4.5

-Any CMake keyword containing `IMPL` can fundamentally alter the underlying implementation of Kokkos on a given backend.
-It is encouraged not to set these unless the user knows what they are doing and can accept the behavior changing without warning.

 Development